AndersenCastanedaUniAndes/the-software-design-company/Entrega-semana-7/kraken/README.md

 ## Data Strategy and Tools

+***IMPORTANT:*** If you don't have a `properties.json` file created. run the command `./utils/create-properties.sh` before all.

-Just run the bash file `data-stategy.sh` remember to give the sh enough priviligies
+Just run the bash file `data-stategy.sh` remember to give the sh enough priviligies.

 ```bash
 ./data-stategy.sh